The ESP32 IoT Device I’m Building to Collect Sensor Data — For Beginners and Arduino Users

 what is your competitive edge?

-AI creates code, writes text, and generates images.
+AI writes code, composes text, and generates images.

-the technology that connects AI with reality, the Internet of Things (IoT).
+the technology that connects AI and reality, the Internet of Things (IoT), does.

-a differentiated competitive advantage that only you can possess.
+a distinctive competitive advantage that only you can possess.

 🔧 Course Introduction

-This course is a practice-oriented lecture on designing and manufacturing your own custom development boards using the ESP32, a representative IoT microcontroller.
+This course is a hands-on, practice-oriented course where you design and build your own custom development board using the representative IoT microcontroller ESP32.

 • We have lowered the tuition barrier so that even beginners can learn easily.
 Invest just 6 hours.

-• Arduino users can transition directly to ESP32 development without any sense of unfamiliarity.
+• Arduino users can transition directly to ESP32 development without feeling out of place.
 (Using the Arduino development environment)

 Beyond simply using ESP32 hardware,

-you will experience the entire process from circuit design using KiCad to PCB fabrication, firmware writing, and hands-on practice, developing the
+experience the entire process, from circuit design using KiCad to PCB fabrication, firmware development, and hands-on practice,

 • Building an Embedded System

-• Digital Input/Output (GPIO) via buttons and LEDs
+• Digital input/output (GPIO) using buttons and LEDs

 • EEPROM data storage (non-volatile memory)